Universal Approximation of Dynamical Systems by Semi-Autonomous Neural ODEs and Applications: Introduction

 where $\rho_0$ is the initial distribution of the transport equation, $C_{T, f,\rho_0}$ is a constant independent of $P$, and $\mathbb{W}_1(\cdot,\cdot)$ is the Wasserstein-1 distance \cite[Def.\@ 6.1]{villani2009optimal}.
 Let us mention that this result improves the findings in \cite{ruiz2024control}, where the authors consider the approximation of the terminal time distribution \(\rho(\cdot, T)\).
 It also enhances the results in \cite{elamvazhuthi2022neural}, which provide a similar universal approximation result (in the \(\mathbb{W}_2\) sense) for transport equations, but lack precision in the convergence rate.

 \item Finally, we present a collection of numerical results and develop a thorough performance analysis of SA-NODEs.
 First, we highlight the connection between our main results and the training procedure of SA-NODEs in Section \ref{sec:control} by means of classical optimal control techniques.
 Then, we proceed by investigating the approximation capabilities of such equations, and compare them to that of vanilla NODEs.
-We observe that SA-NODEs perform better than vanilla NODEs, the number of neurons and epochs being equal.
-This is expected, as vanilla NODEs have much more parameters than their semi-autonomous counterpart, and can fall more easily into the pitfall of overfitting.
-Finally, we show that SA-NODEs are apt to approximate transport equations, a natural extension to the approximation of ODE systems. \end{enumerate}

-It is important to reiterate that, while it is true that SA-NODEs satisfy a UAP for dynamical systems, our framework can be carried out also in the case in which the data do not necessarily arise from a differential model.
-In other words, SA-NODEs can be used as a tool to generate a synthetic, differential model in a fully data-driven manner.
+We observe that SA-NODEs outperform vanilla NODEs in several respects, with the number of neurons per layer ($P$) kept fixed for a fair comparison.
+First, SA-NODEs involve significantly fewer parameters, resulting in reduced training time and lower storage requirements.
+Second, their convergence rate with respect to the number of training epochs is faster.
+Third, SA-NODEs achieve accurate approximation results even with smaller datasets.
+Finally, they exhibit superior stability in approximating both ODEs and transport equations compared to vanilla NODEs. \end{enumerate}